kpam92/capstone_project/docs/README.md

 [heroku]: http://openwall.herokuapp.com

 OpenWall is a full-stack web application inspired by photo web applications Flickr, Cargo Collective, and Pixieset.
 This application is a space for artists and creators to showcase their work in a virtual gallery space.
 It utilizes Ruby on Rails on the backend, with a PostgreSQL database, as well as React/Redux on the frontend.
+Photos will be uploaded and stored through a Cloudinary server.

 ## Minimum Viable Product